-''' public synchronized void startDBUpdate(ObjectGrid objectGrid, String mapName, String punitName, Class entityClass, String timestampField, DBUpdateMode mode) { '''
+public synchronized void startDBUpdate(ObjectGrid objectGrid, String mapName, String punitName, Class entityClass, String timestampField, DBUpdateMode mode) {

-- 1. ObjectGrid: the ObjectGrid instance (local or client). - 2. mapName: the name of the backing map for which the time-based database updater is started. - 3. punitName: the JPA persistence unit name for creating a JPA entity manager factory; the default value is the name of the first persistence unit defined in the persistence.xml file. - 4. entityClass: The entity class name used to interact with the Java Persistence API (JPA) provider; the entity class name is used to get JPA entities using entity queries. - 5. timestampField: A timestamp field of the entity class to identify the time or sequence when a database back end record was last updated or inserted.

-6. mode: The time-based database update mode; an INVALIDATE_ONLY type causes it to invalidate the entries in the ObjectGrid map if the corresponding records in the database have changed; an UPDATE_ONLY type indicates to update the existing entries in the ObjectGrid map with the latest values from the database; however, all the newly inserted records to the database are ignored; an INSERT_UPDATE type indicates to update the existing entries in the ObjectGrid map with the latest values from the database; also, all the newly inserted records to the database are inserted into the ObjectGrid map.
+- 1. ObjectGrid: the ObjectGrid instance (local or client). - 2. mapName: the name of the backing map for which the time-based database updater is started. - 3. punitName: the JPA persistence unit name for creating a JPA entity manager factory; the default value is the name of the first persistence unit defined in the persistence.xml file. - 4. entityClass: The entity class name used to interact with the Java Persistence API (JPA) provider; the entity class name is used to get JPA entities using entity queries. - 5. timestampField: A timestamp field of the entity class to identify the time or sequence when a database back end record was last updated or inserted. - 6. mode: The time-based database update mode; an INVALIDATE\ONLY type causes it to invalidate the entries in the ObjectGrid map if the corresponding records in the database have changed; an UPDATE\ONLY type indicates to update the existing entries in the ObjectGrid map with the latest values from the database; however, all the newly inserted records to the database are ignored; an INSERT\UPDATE type indicates to update the existing entries in the ObjectGrid map with the latest values from the database; also, all the newly inserted records to the database; also, all the newly inserted records to the database are inserted into the ObjectGrid map.